pptort/WWPG_2022/manuals/exercise_RNAseq/WWPG2022_task1_RNAseq_instructor-notes.md

 Go to chromosome 14 and upload annotation file provided for this chromosome (PbANKA_14_v3.embl).

 Press ctrl-g and use Goto Feature With Gene Name to navigate to the gene "AP2-G".
-Remember that this gene was knoked out in MT parasite, so we do not expect to find reads on this gene in the MT samples.
+Remember that this gene was knoked out in MT parasites, so we do not expect to find reads on this gene in the MT samples.
+Visualize that there are practically no reads mapping to this gene in MT sample.
+A good practice is to calcular RPKM and compare this parameter between samples.